 How do I get a Texas Adjuster License?

-The Texas Adjuster Online Course differs from our other prelicensing courses because the certification exam at the end of each TX Adjuster course qualifies as the actual state exam.
-Once you complete 40-hour time requirement in the course, you can access the certification exam.
+The Texas Adjuster Online Course differs from our other prelicensing courses because the final (certification) exam at the end of each TX Adjuster course qualifies as the actual state exam.
+Once you complete 40-hour time requirement in the course, you can access the final certification exam.
 This exam must be monitored by a disinterested third-party.